mstream/ci-toolkit/modules/pipeline/docs/mark-commit.md

 ## Description

-Mark a commit as passed given CI stage
+Mark a commit as passed given CI stage.

 ## Options